-For example:

-Printing with a nozzle tip size 0.35 and thus 0.35 mm first layer height, setting the first layer extrusion width to 150 % means an extrusion width of 0.53 mm.
+For example: Printing with a nozzle tip size 0.35 and thus 0.35 mm first layer height, setting the first layer extrusion width to 150 % means an extrusion width of 0.53 mm.
 This ensures that enough filament is extruded to compensate for slight unevenness of the subsurface and still enough adhesion.
 In Slic3r you can preset and save this setting as a percentage so that the first layer's extrusion width is independent of the actual nozzle tip size.

-Slic3r Print Settings - setting the first layer height
+Slic3r Advanced Settings - reducing the first layer extrusion width